pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 console.log(marshmallow);
 ```

-Try misspelling `constructor` what happens?
+Try misspelling `constructor`.
+What happens?

 [Reserved words in JavaScript](http://www.javascripter.net/faq/reserved.htm)

 ## What is `this`?

 `this` is another keyword.
-Let's go back to the vending machine problem
+Let's go back to the vending machine problem.

 - a vending machine is an object

 - it has an array of snacks (make 3 snacks)

 - snacks are objects that have a name and a price

-- a vending machine has a function vend that allows user to enter the array position (a number) of the snack and then that snack will be returned
+- a vending machine has a function vend that allows the user to enter the array position (a number) of the snack, and then that snack will be returned

 - Be able to call vendingMachine.vend() with a valid integer to return a snack